All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Serious Risks and Warnings

 All GLP-1 receptor agonists carry a boxed warning about the theoretical risk of thyroid C-cell tumors.
 This is based on animal studies in which rodents developed medullary thyroid carcinoma at high doses.
-Epidemiological studies in humans have not confirmed this risk, but the warning remains as a precaution.
+Epidemiological studies in humans haven't confirmed this risk, but the warning remains as a precaution.
 GLP-1 medications are contraindicated in patients with a personal or family history of medullary thyroid carcinoma or MEN 2.

 Other serious but uncommon risks associated with the class include: